Track tigers, chase light, and sharpen your eye with expert photographers guiding the way.

 Stay: The Oberoi

-Highlights: Humayun’s Tomb, the bustle of a Sikh temple kitchen, and the vibrant alleyways of Old Delhi
+Highlights: Humayun’s Tomb, the bustle of a Sikh temple kitchen, the vibrant alleyways of Old Delhi

-Arrive in India’s capital and step into a city of contrasts.
-A curated walking route takes you through iconic architectural and street scenes — perfect for abstract compositions and portraiture.
-An evening welcome dinner includes a briefing from your expedition leader to prepare for the days ahead.
+Step into India’s capital — a city of striking contrasts.
+A curated walking route takes you through iconic architectural and street scenes, perfect for abstract compositions and portraiture.

 Stay: Pench Tree Lodge